chloe-mt-cheng/research-topic-astronomy/README.md

 the PJ scripts.

 ## Quick Start
-If you're running a cluster for the first time, create the directories `run_files/<cluster_name>` and run the run_code.py script first to create the HDF5 file containing the allStar information and the spectra.
+If you're running a cluster for the first time, run the run_code.py script first to create the HDF5 file containing the allStar information and the spectra.
 To do this, run the following command from terminal:

 `python3 run_code.py --cluster='<cluster_name>' --num_sigma='1' --red_clump=True --run_number='1'`